jaceuk/blue-prism-test/README.md

 Thank you for giving me the opportunity to take this test.

-All feedback greatly appreciated, regardless of the actual outcome of the process.

 Preview URL: https://distracted-bose-f02ff5.netlify.app/
 (please make sure you're running the mockserver locally on port 3000)